torvalds/linux/Documentation/powerpc/syscall64-abi.rst

 Both a return value and a return error code are returned. cr0.SO is the return error code, and r3 is the return value or error code.
 When cr0.SO is clear, the syscall succeeded and r3 is the return value.
-When cr0.SO is set, the syscall failed and r3 is the error code that generally corresponds to errno.
+When cr0.SO is set, the syscall failed and r3 is the error code that generally corresponds to erryes.

 Stack
 -----
-System calls do not modify the caller's stack frame.
-For example, the caller's stack frame LR and CR save fields are not used.
+System calls do yest modify the caller's stack frame.
+For example, the caller's stack frame LR and CR save fields are yest used.

 Register preservation rules
 ---------------------------